aquarion-ai/aquarion-libtts/docs/source/plugins.md

 ## The Backend

 Finally, there is the TTS backend object itself.
-This is main object.
+This is the main object.
 It is responsible for converting text input in to an audio stream output.
 It is also responsible for reporting the kind of audio it produces (e.g. raw PCM, WAVE, MP3, OGG, VP8, stereo, mono, 8-bit, 16-bit, etc.).
 Client software is expected to support